 - Destruction Brook Woods: This popular Dartmouth Natural Resources Trust (DNRT) property features a 10-mile network of forest paths and stream crossings.
 Destruction Brook Woods is well-used by dog-walkers and other trail goers, so be sure to keep your pet close to avoid unwanted interactions.
 (Check out DNRT’s rules and regulations for more details.)

-- Paskamansett Woods: For a quick jaunt with your furry friend, explore this 11-acre property owned by DNRT.
+- Paskamansett Woods & Gidley Woods: For a quick jaunt with your furry friend, explore this 11-acre property owned by DNRT.
 You’ll cross the historic “Kings Highway” bridge and continue onto trails through privately owned land, so keep your pet under voice control or leashed at all times.